EDI-N/Docs_en/docs/_constant/signing/signing.rst

 .. _sign:

-After initializing the signing library, the system will be able to add a file or hardware key (Token).
-With :underline:`first` signing in the modal window you need to select a file or token (1), enter the password (2) and press **"Browse"** (3) key to sign:
+After initializing the signing library, the system will be able to add a file key.
+With :underline:`first` signing in the modal window you need to select a file (1), enter the password (2) and press **"Browse"** (3) key to sign:

 .. image:: /_constant/signing/file1.png
    :align: center